Analysis: Brazil's lower-sulphur fuel oil outsells LatAm peers in Asia

 Historically the biggest regional residual fuel provider to Asia, Venezuela has not officially exported a single barrel to Singapore since 2019 due to U.S. sanctions and outdated refineries no longer capable of coping with regulatory changes.

-Venezuelan state oil company PDVSA (PDVSA.UL) did not respond to a request for comment.
+Venezuelan state oil company PDVSA did not respond to a request for comment.

 Since 2020, PDVSA has been sending HSFO to China, often after trans-shipment in Malaysia, and Fujairah in the United Arab Emirates, according to tanker tracking and company data.